zdharma-continuum/zinit/docs/INTRODUCTION.md

 ## Turbo Mode (Zsh \>= 5.3)

-The Ice-mod `wait` allows you to postpone loading of a plugin to the moment when processing of `.zshrc` is finished and prompt is being shown.
+The Ice-mod `wait` allows the user postponing loading of a plugin to the moment when processing of `.zshrc` is finished and the first prompt is being shown.
 It is like Windows – during startup, it shows desktop even though it still loads data in background.
 This has drawbacks, but is for sure better than blank screen for 10 minutes.
 And here, in Zinit, there are no drawbacks of this approach – no lags, freezes, etc. – the command line is fully usable while the plugins are being loaded, for any number of plugins.